Kiyotoko/vault-sek2/Abi 2024/Englisch/Tasks.md

 - to thank his supporters, show his vision, for the next four years
 - - -
 Examine how President Obama sends a message of shared values to his supporters after being declared the winner in the election.
 Consider his line of the argument and use of rhetorical devices.

+„President Obama's victory speech after the 2008 election was a masterclass in rhetorical devices and messaging.
+In his speech, he aimed to connect with his supporters by emphasizing shared values, while also extending an olive branch to those who had not supported him.

+One of the most prominent rhetorical devices used in Obama's speech was anaphora, the repetition of a phrase at the beginning of successive clauses.
+He used this device to great effect in the opening of his speech, saying "If there is anyone out there who still doubts that America is a place where all things are possible; who still wonders if the dream of our founders is alive in our time; who still questions the power of our democracy, tonight is your answer."
+By repeating "if there is anyone out there" three times, Obama emphasized that his message was for everyone, not just his supporters.

+Another rhetorical device that Obama used was parallelism, the repetition of grammatical structures.
+For example, he said, "It's the answer spoken by young and old, rich and poor, Democrat and Republican, black, white, Hispanic, Asian, Native American, gay, straight, disabled and not disabled.
+Americans who sent a message to the world that we have never been just a collection of individuals or a collection of red states and blue states.
+We are and always will be the United States of America."
+By using parallelism, Obama showed that his message of unity applied to everyone, regardless of their background or political affiliation.

+Throughout his speech, Obama emphasized the importance of shared values, such as hard work, responsibility, and sacrifice.
+He said, "This victory alone is not the change we seek.
+It is only the chance for us to make that change.
+And that cannot happen if we go back to the way things were.
+It cannot happen without you."
+By emphasizing that the change he sought could only happen with the help of his supporters, Obama showed that they shared a commitment to creating a better future for everyone.

+Overall, Obama's victory speech was a masterful display of rhetorical devices and messaging.
+By emphasizing shared values and reaching out to those who had not supported him, he was able to unite the country and inspire hope for a better future.“